 Many websites incorrectly call this a “tourist visa” but it isn’t really a visa.
-It is a tourist permit that is just a stamp in your visa.
+It is a tourist permit that is just a stamp in your passport.
 It isn’t a visa and Colombia has many types of visas that require visa applications.

 Note the above photo shows two 90-day Colombian tourist permit stamps in a passport.

-The current rule is you can stay in Colombia as a tourist for a maximum of 180 days in a calendar year (January 1 to December 31).
+The current tourist rule is that you can stay in Colombia as a tourist for a maximum of 180 days in a calendar year (January 1 to December 31).

-How to Extend a “Tourist Visa” Online in Medellín
+How to Extend a Colombia Tourist Visa

 In the past you needed to go to a Migracion Colombia office to renew a tourist permit if you are in Colombia.
 This is no longer the case.
-You can now renew a Colombia tourist permit online with no need to go to a Migracion Colombia office.
+You can renew a Colombia tourist permit online with no need to go to a Migracion Colombia office.